brucou/-rxcc-state/README.md

 is a good example of such.

 So state machines are nothing like a new tool, but with a fairly extended and proven track in both industrial and consumer applications.
-However, it has to be said that, when it comes to user interfaces, it is a tool fairly unknown to developers.
+However, it has to be said that, when it comes to graphical user interfaces, it is a tool fairly unknown to developers.
 There are obviously cultural and historical reasons for that, which it is not useful to describe here.
 However, could it be that we have here another tool in our toolbox which can help us write better (at least in the sense of correctness) user interfaces?

 This library was born from :